 The Office of Sustainability surveys the campus community annually regarding work-related transportation and related greenhouse gas emissions.
 This data helps the College understand commuting behavior among staff and faculty and develop policies programs to reduce carbon emissions associated with travel to and from campus.
 Greenhouse gas emissions from commuting and directly financed travel are components of the College's greenhouse gas inventory, which is updated every year and publicly available through Second Nature's reporting platform.

 - Commuting Benefit Program

 Swarthmore participates in a Commuter Benefit Program, which allows employees to have pre-tax dollars deducted from their paycheck to purchase public transportation vouchers.
-Information is available from Human Resources.
-The Payflex enrollment form is available in the Human Resources office at 101 South Chester Rd. and on the HR web site.
+More information is available from Human Resources.

 - Shuttle Services